yegor256/blog/_posts/2014/apr/2014-04-17-how-xdsd-is-different.md

 [GitHub]({% pst 2014/apr/2014-04-15-github-guidelines %}).)

-We enforce this policy not because we don't trust our developers, but simply because we don't trust anyone :) Read this article:
+We enforce this policy not because we don't trust our developers, but simply because we don't trust anyone.
+It's a joke, of course.
+Read this article:
 [Master Branch Must Be Read-Only]({% pst 2014/jul/2014-07-21-read-only-master-branch %}).

 ## No Compromises About Code Quality